 - Wisconsin Statute Section 174.02 applies not only when a dog bites someone, but also when the dog causes injury to persons, domestic animals, or property.
 Injury caused by fleeing a dog can be considered injury by a dog under this statute.
 Becker v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 141 Wis.2d 804, 416 N.W.2d 906 (App.
 1987).

 - An injured party may not recover if she entered a home without permission from the owner and was then bit by a dog inside the home.
 Fandrey ex rel.
 Connell v.
 American Family Mut.
 Ins.
 Co., 272 Wis.
 2d 46, 680 N.W.2d 345 (2004).

-- If the dog owner knew or had reason to know that the dog was vicious or had caused injury in the past, the owner is responsible for double the damages caused to the injured party on the second occasion.
+- If the dog has bitten a person with sufficient force to break the skin on a previous occasion and again bites with sufficient force to break the skin, the owner is responsible for double the damages caused to the injured party on the second occasion.
 Wis.
-Stat. § 895.045(1)(b).
+Stat. § 174.02(1)(b).

 - If a dog does bite someone and the case is reported to the police, the police usually quarantine the dog to the home for a certain time period and will request veterinarian records for up-to-date vaccinations.

 - A court may grant a judgment ordering a dog to be killed when the dog caused injury without reasonable cause on two separate occasions off of the owner’s property and when the owner of the dog was given notice or knew the dog caused the first injury.
 Wis.
 Stat. § 174.02(3)(a).

 - The average amount paid for dog bite cases was more than $44,000 in 2019.
 But, usually, homeowners insurance policies often provide coverage for injuries caused by dogs.
 Insurance Information Institute, Spotlight On: Dog Bite Liability, April 6, 2021, available here.